bxdoan/airdrop-tools/README.md

 // or node blum-proxy.js for proxy
 ```
-This is the sane for Major, CZPEPE, Cats, Nomis, Fintopio
+This is the same for Major, CZPEPE, Cats, Nomis, Fintopio, Banana, Matchain

 ## Contact